Techie-Bee/thecurioussoul/README.md

 ###

-👩‍💻 A tech enthusiast with insatiable curiosity <br/> 🎓 Studied [Computer Science](https://www.amu.ac.in) at the Aligarh Muslim University, Aligarh, India <br/> 👩‍🔬 Working as a Bioinformatician and Genomics Trainer at Biocuration Pvt.
-Ltd. India <br/> 📚 Currently learning AI & working on docker to enhance the reproducibility of my projects <br/> 🎧 Other than writing codes, I enjoy listening spritual podcasts and reading poetries<br/>
+👩‍💻 Bioinformatician sharing my knowledge & codes from undertaken projects  <br/> 🎓 Studied [Computer Science](https://www.amu.ac.in) at the Aligarh Muslim University, Aligarh, India <br/> 👩‍🔬 Working as Genomics Professional Trainer at Biocuration Pvt.
+Ltd., Bangalore, India <br/> 📚 Currently learning AI & working on docker to enhance the reproducibility of my projects <br/> 🎧 Other than writing codes, I enjoy listening spritual podcasts and reading poetries<br/>